Laws // Lois

 h) To appoint the Attorney General.

 Article 2.
-The Parliament of Aquria-Catopolis may make laws for the well-being, peace, order, and good of Aquria-Catopolis and Aqurio-Catopalians.
+The Parliament of Aquria-Catopolis may make laws for the well-being, peace, order and good government of Aquria-Catopolis and of Aqurio-Catopalians.
+This includes all subjects that are not exclusively handled by the provincial or semi-autonomous region and local governments.

 a) The public debt and property;